 If the items are very meaningful or important in some way, I think it’s okay to keep them– I have a bin of mementos in our basement that I’m not planning to part with!

 What I like to do with these types of items, though, is give myself a specific area to store them but not go beyond that area.
 So, for example, if I have designated a bin for mementos and that bin is full, that is a signal to me that it’s time to go through them and see if there’s anything that I would be okay with getting rid of.

 8- Give yourself grace.
 Your “clutter threshold” may be different than someone else’s, and that’s okay!

-But while everybody's end result may look a bit different, the goal with decluttering is the same: We want to create a home that feels cozy and welcoming to you, where you can easily find and use all of your items and aren't feeling bogged down or stressed by the amount of "stuff" around you.
+But while everybody’s end result may look a bit different, the goal with decluttering is the same: We want to create a home that feels cozy and welcoming to you, where we can easily find and use all of our items and aren’t feeling bogged down or stressed by the amount of “stuff” around us.
 And that can be a really freeing feeling!

 What are some things you do to help you let go of your stuff and declutter your home?
 Let me know in the comments below!